Sooly64/python-practice-projects/README.md

 - ✅ CLI To-Do List
 - ✅ CLI Calculator
 - ✅ CLI DNA/RNA Sequence to Amino Acid Translator
+- ✅ CLI Web Scraper for [Quotes to Scrape](https://quotes.toscrape.com/) based on a specific tag

 More to Come!